 Take advantage of study hall

 Your students will spend a large chunk of their day at school.
+Whether in person or virtual.
 Talk to your student about what time during school that they can get started on homework or studying for tests.

 Mark these times on the time map to remind your student to take advantage of this time.